Photo by Shayne Gray

 Her students have been recipients of marks of distinction, Gold Medals from the Royal Conservatory of Music Exams and winners at Kiwanis Music Festivals, Markham Music Festival, Canadian Music League Competition, and recipients of perfect scores at the New York State School Music Association Festivals.

 Jackie is an official piano examiner, part of the College of Examiners, Royal Conservatory of Music.
-She has adjudicated for the New York State School Music Association Festivals local festivals and their New York University Piano Festival, North York Music Festival, Ontario Registered Music Teacher Association (ORMTA) senior piano auditions and AXIS Music piano examinations.
+She has adjudicated for the New York State School Music Association Festivals local festivals and their New York University Piano Festival, North York Music Festival, Ontario Registered Music Teacher Association (ORMTA) senior piano auditions, AXIS Music piano examinations, Crescendo international music competition, Little Mozarts international music competition.
 She has also adjudicated for undergraduate piano juries at Stony Brook University.

 Photo by Shayne Gray